zbf1991/RRM/README.md

 # Reliability Does Matter: An End-to-End Weakly Supervised Semantic Segmentation Approach
 AAAI 2020 (Spotlight).

 The code of the new extended work now is available.
-In the further, I will try to merge these two work so that making the whole project is more elegant.
+In the further, I will try to merge these two works so that making the whole project is more elegant.

 Paper of the extended work will come soon.